zasyaonline/ZasyaMonitor/README.md

 # ./zabbix-ubuntu-install.sh
 ```

-# Building a New Customed Instance
+# Building a New Custom Instance

 1. Changing disk/filesystem size (Vagrant only): edit the Vagrantfile and adjust the size: